GreatFruitOmsk/pyqtdeploy-mirror/doc/tutorial.rst

     library.
 When selected :program:`pyqtdeploy` assumes that all of the Python standard library that is implemented as C extension modules is implemented in the shared library.

-The main part of the tab contains all of the packages contained in the target Python version's standard library.
-Simply check those packages that the application explicitly imports.  :program:`pyqtdeploy` understands the inter-package dependencies and will automatically select any additional packages that are required.
-It will also automatically select any packages that are needed internally by the Python interpreter.

-Here we have explicitly selected the :mod:`argparse` module and the :mod:`_thread`, :mod:`abc`, :mod:`array`, :mod:`atexit` and :mod:`calendar`
-modules have been selected automatically.

 The remaining part of the tab relates to non-system libraries that may need to be linked with the application.
 Typically they correspond to packages in the